 Ever since carbon fiber wheels hit the market there has been a carbon vs. aluminum debate.
 In the simplest of terms, the major differences are that carbon is lighter, stiffer, and more expensive than aluminum.
 In the early days of carbon wheels, they were very expensive, overly stiff, prone to catastrophic failure, and had crappy warranty policies.
 Many people were turned off by them due to their price and fragility, and rightly so.
-In recent years, however, rim designs have changed, production has been streamlined, and prices have come down significantly while ride quality and durability has improved dramatically.
+In recent years, however, rim designs have changed, production has been streamlined, and prices have come down significantly while ride quality and durability have improved dramatically.
 Carbon wheels are by no means inexpensive, but they are far more affordable than they used to be, with more balanced handling and performance characteristics, plus they are now more durable than alloy models.
 That's right, we said it.
 Just in case you don't believe us, many manufacturers are now backing their carbon wheels with impressive warranty policies, lifetime in some cases.

 Aluminum, or alloy, is generally heavier, more forgiving, and much less expensive than carbon fiber.
-Alloy wheels can be high performance, but they usually can't match the stiffness, precision, or lightweight of their carbon counterparts.
+Alloy wheels can be high-performance, but they usually can't match the stiffness, precision, or lightweight of their carbon counterparts.
 Alloy wheels absolutely get the job done, and quite well in many cases, and they do so at half the price, or less, than you might pay for a premium carbon model.
 In our experience, alloy is less durable than carbon, it is more prone to denting and getting knocked out of true, and it usually isn't backed by the same kind of warranty as the modern carbon options.
 That said, a quality alloy wheelset, like the models in our review, can be a serious performance upgrade over the stock wheelset that came on many bikes.